socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 ### II.1 Data Collection

 Write code to collect replies to senator posts.
-To ensure sufficient data for gender comparisons, collect reply data for **at least 10 female senators and at least 10 male senators** (the dataset contains 14 female and 28 male senators).
+To ensure sufficient data for gender comparisons, collect reply data for **at least 5 female senators and at least 5 male senators** (the dataset contains 14 female and 28 male senators), uniformly at random.
+If you can, take the time to run your code long enough to collect data for all the senators.

 For each senator in your sample: